Opponents of SAFE-T Act file arguments with Illinois Supreme Court

 The justices will be considering a ruling in December by Kankakee County Chief Judge Thomas Cunnington, who found parts of the law to be unconstitutional just days before it was set to take effect.

-Last month, the Attorney General Kwame Raoul’s office filed its opening arguments to state’s highest court, contending the opponents’ constitutional arguments were “badly flawed.”
+Last month, Attorney General Kwame Raoul’s office filed its opening arguments with the state’s highest court, contending the opponents’ constitutional arguments were “badly flawed.”

 “This did not occur,” the latest filing argues.
 “In so doing, the General Assembly has illegitimately attempted to amend the Illinois Constitution.”

-The brief to the court also addresses arguments by Raoul’s office that the prosecutors and sheriffs who brought the suit lack standing because they aren’t alleging a violation to their own rights by the act, which deals with the rights of criminal defendants.
+The brief also addresses arguments by Raoul’s office that the prosecutors and sheriffs who brought the suit lack standing because they aren’t alleging a violation to their own rights by the act, which deals with the rights of criminal defendants.

 The filing argues that “state’s attorneys have a clear interest ... and would suffer a cognizable injury if they were tasked with abiding by and enforcing unconstitutional bail provisions.”